wkeenan21/WilliamKeenan.github.io/_pages/cv.md

 ======
 * Ph.D in Watershed Science, Colorado State University, 2028 (expected)
 * M.A. in Geography, University of Denver, 2024
-* B.A. in Major: Ecology and Evolutionary Biology, 2nd Major: Geography, University of Colorado Boulder, 2019
+* B.A. in Ecology & Evolutionary Biology, and (second major) Geography, University of Colorado Boulder, 2019

 Work experience
 ======